A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware: -CodGen Framework

 \subsubsection{Third-Party Library Knowledge Mining}

 In the process of code generation, to behavior similar to human developers, it's crucial for the LLM to be aware of the third-party libraries pre-installed in the current code repository environment.
 Without this awareness, there's a risk of generating code that relies on third-party libraries unsupported by the current environment, rendering the code non-functional.
 To ensure that, we create a comprehensive list of all the third-party libraries found in the third-party library base, as extracted in section~\ref{sec:third-party lib extraction}.
 It's important to note that we extract only the names of these libraries and do not include any of their code.
-Third-party libraries are publicly accessible and widely applied, so according to our empirical observation, we found that the model has already encountered and learned most of the libraries during its training process.
-Thus, we only extract the names of these libraries without any of their code.
+This approach is supported by recent studies showing that LLMs can serve as neural knowledge bases for SE knowledge due to their pre-training on extensive source code corpora, which includes third-party library knowledge~\cite{Zan2022CERTCP, Liu2023CodeGen4LibsAT, Ma2024CompositionalAR, Huang2022SEFK}.
+Several works demonstrate library-oriented code generation, where LLMs generate code based on specific library APIs~\cite{Zan2022CERTCP, Liu2023CodeGen4LibsAT, Ma2024CompositionalAR, Ren2023FromMT}.
 By constructing this list of third-party libraries, we empower the LLM to generate code that aligns with the available environment and utilizes the appropriate libraries effectively, reducing the risk of non-executable code.